Anchored parallel repetition for nonlocal games: Introduction

 \subsection{Related work}

-We refer to the surveys by Feige and Raz~\cite{feige1995,raz2010parallel} for an extensive historical account of the classical parallel repetition theorem and its connections to the hardness of approximation and multiprover interactive proof systems, and instead focus on more recent results, specifically those pertaining to the quantum or multiplayer parallel repetition.
+We refer to the surveys by Feige and Raz~\cite{feige1995,raz2010parallel} for an extensive historical account of the classical parallel repetition theorem and its connections to the hardness of approximation and multiprover interactive proof systems, and instead focus on more recent results, specifically those pertaining to quantum parallel repetition.

-The first result on the parallel repetition of entangled-player games was obtained by Cleve et al.~\cite{cleve08} for XOR games.
+The first result on the parallel repetition of entangled-player games was obtained by Cleve, Slofstra, Unger, and Uphadyay~\cite{cleve08} for the class of XOR games.
 This was extended to the case of unique games by Kempe, Regev and Toner \cite{kempe2008}.
-Kempe and Vidick~\cite{kempe2011parallel} studied a Feige-Kilian type repetition for the entangled value of two-player games, and obtained a polynomial rate of decay.
-The Feige-Kilian transformation does not in general preserve the entangled value, and their result does not provide a hardness amplification technique for arbitrary entangled games.
+Kempe and Vidick~\cite{kempe2011parallel} studied a Feige-Kilian type repetition for the quantum value of nonlocal games and obtained a polynomial rate of decay for this type of repetition.
+The Feige-Kilian transformation does not in general preserve the quantum value, and their result does not provide a hardness amplification technique for arbitrary nonlocal games.

-Dinur et al.~\cite{DinurSV14} extend the analytical framework of Dinur and Steurer~\cite{dinur2014analytical} to obtain an exponential-decay parallel repetition theorem for the entangled value of two-player projection games.
-Their analysis is notable because it provides a quantum extension of the \emph{correlated sampling lemma}, a key component of Holenstein's solution to the correlation-breaking problem.
-However their use of the quantum correlated sampling lemma appears to heavily rely on symmetries of projection games, and it is unclear how to extend the argument to general games.
-Chailloux and Scarpa~\cite{ChaillouxS14} and Jain et al.~\cite{JainPY14} prove exponential-decay parallel repetition for \emph{free two-player games}, i.e. games with a product question distribution.
-Their analysis, as well as the follow-up work Chung et al.~\cite{chung2015parallel}, is based on extending the information-theoretic approach of Raz and Holenstein.
+Dinur, Steurer and Vidick~\cite{DinurSV14} extended the analytical framework of Dinur and Steurer~\cite{dinur2014analytical} to obtain an exponential-decay parallel repetition theorem for the quantum value of the class of projection games.
+Chailloux and Scarpa~\cite{chailloux2014parallel} and Jain, Pereszl\'{e}nyi, and Yao~\cite{jain2014parallel} prove exponential-decay parallel repetition for \emph{free games}, i.e. games where the questions are sampled independently.
+Their analysis, as well as the follow-up work Chung, Wu, and Yuen~\cite{chung2015parallel}, is based on extending the information-theoretic techniques used by Raz~\cite{raz1998parallel} and Holenstein~\cite{Hol09} to study the parallel repetition of the classical value of games.

-Turning to the multiplayer setting, very little is known.
-It is folklore that free games with any number of players satisfy a parallel repetition theorem, and this was explicitly proved for both the classical and quantum case in~\cite{chung2015parallel}.
-Multiplayer parallel repetition has been studied in the setting of \emph{non-signaling strategies}, a superset of entangled strategies which allows the players to generate any correlations that do not imply communication.
-Buhrman et al.~\cite{buhrman2013parallel} show that the non-signaling value of a game $G$ with any number of players decays exponentially under parallel repetition, with a rate of decay that depends on the entire description of the game $G$.
-Arnon-Friedman et al.~\cite{arnon2014non} and Lancien and Winter~\cite{lancien2015parallel} achieve similar results using a different technique based on ``de Finetti reductions''.